Cefn Golau Cholera Cemetery: 1832-33

-The 1832-33 cholera epidemic was the first one which occurred in Tredegar.
-The disease arrived in Newport in the June of 1832 and in the following month in Swansea from the 'Mary Ann', a ship that had previously sailed from Calcutta where an outbreak of 'cholera morbus' had occurred.
+The 1832–1833 cholera epidemic was the first to occur in Tredegar.
+The disease arrived in Newport in June 1832 and in the following month in Swansea from the Mary Ann, a ship that had previously sailed from Calcutta, where an outbreak of 'cholera morbus' had occurred.

 Local historian W.J.
 Probert documented that the first person who died in the town was Wm.
 Thomas, a wheelwright and a native of Swansea, who died on the 20th of October 1832.
 Thirty-five local residents, nineteen males and seventeen females, died in quick succession from the 10th of November to the 19th of January of the following year.
 However, this was not the final toll.
-Probert also documented that other victims were 'taken away by night to be buried by their friends'.
+Probert also documented that other victims were "taken away by night to be buried by their friends".
 Jones (1969) observed that the outbreak:

-'began in the autumn and continued well into the spring of the next year.
+"began in the autumn and continued well into the spring of the next year.
 Victim after victim fell to the disease, very few families escaping without bereavement.
 Men and women, well at one moment, were ill the next and dead within a few hours.
 The authorities, panic stricken like the people, closed the chapel graveyards and opened a special cholera cemetery on Cefn Golau in an effort to bury the bodies as far away as possible. ...
-Little was done to deal with the situation beyond the giving of advice, the free distribution of disinfectants and the closing of the graveyards.’
+Little was done to deal with the situation beyond the giving of advice, the free distribution of disinfectants and the closing of the graveyards."